Don’t settle with anyone less! Contact us for a free, no obligation quote

-If you've ever tried to muddle your way through the Standard REIQ Contract that is used in conveyancing in Australia, then you've probably been held up by a number of its confusing terms and phrases.
+If you’ve ever tried to muddle your way through the Standard REIQ Contract that is used in property conveyancing process Australia, then you’ve probably been held up by a number of its confusing terms and phrases.
 Unless you are a conveyancing professional in Brisbane, such contracts can appear to be written in foreign languages.
-It helps to have a basic understanding of what such contracts are trying to convey, though - and clause three is one you should be clear about.
+It helps to have a basic understanding of what such contracts are trying to convey, though – and clause three is one you should be clear about.

 Clause Three and Finance Approvals

 The third clause of the Standard REIQ contract that is used in conveyancing in Gold Coast concerns finance approvals.
 In order to satisfy the terms of the contract – and to proceed with the transaction – a buyer must have been approved for financing.
 Unfortunately, many would-be home buyers think that conditional finance approvals are sufficient; they are not.
 Under the terms of clause three, you must have clear, unconditional approval for financing.

 When shopping for a new home, many prospective home buyers get pre-approved by banks and lending institutions.
 While this can give you a good idea about how much you can afford, and is generally a smart way to proceed, it is not the same as actually obtaining approval for financing.
 It’s simply a preliminary way to get a feel for what you qualify for in terms of a home loan.